wkrea/git-cop/README.md

 - *Refactored* - Existing code that has been cleaned up and does not change functionality.

 In practice, using a prefix other than what has been detailed above to explain *what* is being committed is never needed.
-This whitelist is not only short and easy to remember but also has the added benefit of categorizing the commits for building release notes, change logs, etc. This becomes handy when coupled with another tool, [Milestoner](https://github.com/bkuhlmann/milestoner), for producing consistent project milestones and Git tag histories.
+This include list is not only short and easy to remember but also has the added benefit of categorizing the commits for building release notes, change logs, etc. This becomes handy when coupled with another tool, [Milestoner](https://github.com/bkuhlmann/milestoner), for producing consistent project milestones and Git tag histories.